RuiHuangAI/RuiHuangAI.github.io/_pages/about.md

 - *2025.06*: &nbsp;🎉 We pre-released [**Diffusion Dataset Condensation**](https://arxiv.org/abs/2507.05914) on arXiv, **accelerating the pre-training of diffusion models by 100x**!!!.
 The entire project used **hundreds of H100/A100**!!

-- *2025.06*: &nbsp;🎉 One paper has been accepted by [**IEEE Transactions on Industrial Informatics**](https://ieeexplore.ieee.org/abstract/document/11036164), completed during my first research internship in AI for smart grid!
+- *2025.06*: &nbsp;🎉 One paper has been accepted by [**IEEE Transactions on Industrial Informatics**](https://ieeexplore.ieee.org/abstract/document/11036164), completed during my first research internship in AI for smart grid.

 - *2025.03*: &nbsp;🎉 We released [**CoT Image**](https://arxiv.org/abs/2501.13926), The first to **introduce CoT-style strategies into image generation**, it has attracted widespread attention in the community and received over **790+ stars**!!